oscar-barlow/java-quickstart/1-basics/1-2-interfaces/ReadMe.md

 Here's the important thing: we might need to change a bit of configuration, but **we don't need to change the `FileExporter` class.** As long as it has something that implements the `FileExportOperation` class inside it, it's happy.

 This is what people mean by contracts - classes that can be relied upon to implement a certain behaviour, allowing you to make changes in your application without worrying that something will break.

+## Mini-challenge
+Open this folder up in IntelliJ, and you'll find some working code that demonstrates the above use of interfaces.

+Make your own implementation of the `FileExportOperation` interface and switch it into the code.
+You shouldn't need to change very much in the `FileExporter` class to do this.